mNandhu/BlockPicking/README.md

 ### Using Linear Regression - PseudoInverse

+A set of points are taken, by using the robot to place the block randomly within a range of camera.
+Then, the pixel coordinates of that point and the robot coordinates are taken.
+Using those points, we find the transformation matrix from Pixel to Robot coordinates.

 ![Plot showing Px vs Rx and Py vs Ry](assets/linear_regression_plt.png)
 Note: The scales for X map and Y map are different.